beak-insights/.github/profile/README.md

 # Beak Insights

 Welcome to the Beak Insights!
 Beak Insights is a cutting-edge data design and development firm committed to transforming raw data into actionable insights.
-With a keen focus on precision and innovation, we haness the power of data to drive informed decision making for businesses across diverse industries.
+With a keen focus on precision and innovation, we harness the power of data to drive informed decision making for businesses across diverse industries.

 ## Our Expertise